k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ## Stop and Resume a Task Execution

-A task can be stopped if the processed entities fail due to an error, and can be resumed from the same point once the error has been fixed.
+A task can be stopped if the processed entities fail due to an error; the task can be resumed from the same point once the error has been fixed.

 - Click ![stop](images/stop_execution_icon.png)in the right corner of the **Running Execution** window to stop the execution of the running or pending task's LUs or post-execution processes, and to set the status of the task to **stopped**.